-One of the most important things to master as a freelancer is the art of prioritizing.
-It is really important that you spend enough time learning how to prioritize your tasks in an efficient way.
-You want to be able to get enough things done each day while still having some much needed rest as well.
+One of the most important things to master as a freelancer is the art of prioritising.
+It is really important that you spend enough time learning how to prioritise your tasks in an efficient way.
+You want to be able to get enough things done each day while still having some much-needed rest as well.

 Find A Great To Do List

-The first thing you should do is find yourself a good to do-list app for your phone and computer.
-Technology is really good help for freelancers and you should really learn how to take advantage of it.
+The first thing you should do is find yourself a good to-do-list app for your phone and computer.
+Technology is really good to help for freelancers and you should really learn how to take advantage of it.

 There is a good guide for different list making apps with a twist at the Fast Company website and you can use it as a starting point for finding the right tool to help you out.

 You then need to start thinking about the value of finishing each task.
 This will help you in prioritising the tasks.
 A good starting point is to think about the amount of time it takes to finish off a certain task.

 Divide your tasks into big, medium and small tasks according to the amount of work and time you need to do to get them done.

 Once you have done this you can then start thinking about the return you get for finishing each task.
 Think about the return both in financial and emotional terms.
 For example, cleaning your work desk might be a medium task in terms of the amount of time spent doing it.

 In terms of the return it probably won’t give you any financial value and might only be a small stress reliever or perhaps might make you feel a lot better.